List of places of worship in Horsham District: Overview of the district and its places of worship

 Roman Catholic worship in the area has had an unbroken history since before the English Reformation, despite being outlawed for centuries by various Acts of Parliament.
 Rich families such as the Wappingthorns at Steyning and the Carylls at West Grinstead maintained the faith, sometimes using secret rooms to celebrate Mass.
 Example survives in the Priest's House next to the 19th-century Church of Our Lady of Consolation and St Francis in West Grinstead, and possibly at Henfield.
 Mass was sometimes said in private houses (as at Henfield) before permanent churches were built, and three of the district's present Roman Catholic churches are linked to monasteries and convents.
 Public worship takes place in the chapels at St Hugh's Charterhouse Monastery at Parkminster and The Towers Convent in Upper Beeding, and the Priory Church of Our Lady of England in Storrington is physically linked to the Premonstratensian monastery there.

+Protestant Nonconformist worship has had a long and successful history in the area.
+Many denominations founded chapels and meeting places between the 17th and 19th centuries, both in the towns and in rural areas; many survive and remain in use.
+The Wesleyan and Primitive Methodist movements were especially focused on Horsham town, but Wesleyan chapels in particular found success in rural parts of the district.
+Wesleyan worship at a chapel in the town's London Road dates from 1832, and outreach work to surrounding villages led to the founding of chapels in Southwater (now demolished), Dragon's Green (Shipley), Faygate, Mannings Heath and Partridge Green.
+The Methodist Statistical Returns published in 1947 recorded the existence of all of these except Southwater, which had already closed, along with chapels of Wesleyan origin further south at Steyning (still open as Steyning Methodist Church) and Ashington (closed).
+There was one Primitive Methodist chapel, at Roffey, which also remains open as St Andrew's Methodist Church.
+Earlier Primitive Methodist chapels in the town, at Rushams Road and East Street, closed prior to 1940.
+A chapel opened at Storrington in 1960 to serve Methodists in that area.